swxben/Shu-Er/readme.md

 ### Third party licenses

-Third party libraries or resources may be included in this project under their respective licenses.
+Third party libraries or resources have been included in this project under their respective licenses.

 - [Twitter Bootstrap](http://twitter.github.com/bootstrap/) ([Apache 2.0](Apache License v2.0))